North Korea executes leader's powerful uncle in public purge

 The young Kim, believed to be about 30, has carried out two long-range missile tests and a nuclear weapons test in defiance of United Nations sanctions since he took office two years ago.

-Asked whether Washington was concerned Kim might take action that would incrase regional tensions, U.S. State Department spokeswoman Marie Harf urged North Korea not to take any "provocative" action.
+Asked whether Washington was concerned Kim might take action that would increase regional tensions, U.S. State Department spokeswoman Marie Harf urged North Korea not to take any "provocative" action.

-At the same time as pursuing his father's nuclear and military ambitions, he has been portrayed as North Korea's "master builder" for presiding over an attempt to revive its moribund economy.
+At the same time as pursuing his father's nuclear and military ambitions, he has been portrayed as the North's "master builder" for presiding over an attempt to revive its moribund economy.

 The United States said it was consulting with allies and partners in the region to draw conclusions on what had happened in North Korea as well as the possible implications.